sliserxp/VaultForge/README.md

 5etools database /data was used to construct the 5etools.db with meta tags (yaml update coming)

-Trying to learn coding by doing with help in VScodium and ChatGPT, and ChatGPT-API. thanks for checking it out.
+Trying to learn coding by doing. thanks for checking it out.

 Attribution (just in case , and love the source)